developer-zebra/developer-zebra-site/src/enterprise-browser/1-8/guide/setup/index.md

 -----

 ### Windows Installation
-Enterprise Browser 1.7 for Windows eliminates the need to manually remove a prior EB version before installing a new one.
+Enterprise Browser 1.7 (and higher) for Windows eliminates the need to manually remove a prior EB version before installing a new one.

 **To install Enterprise Browser for Windows**: